Tufts Students Are Diverse in More Ways Than One

 Since 1852, Tufts has been committed to the vision of its founders to educate all people, regardless of their socioeconomic background.
 Today, more than 40 percent of Tufts students are financial aid recipients and 10 percent receive Pell grants.
 Approximately 10 percent of students are the first in their family to attend college.
 Tufts meets the full demonstrated need of all admitted students.
 Read more.

 Sexuality and Gender Diversity

 You’ll find about a 50:50 ratio of women to men (and men to women) on the Tufts campus.
 Women take especially strong roles in the sciences and engineering.
-One third of Tufts engineering students are women, and the dean of the School of Engineering, Linda Abriola, is one of only a handful of female deans of an engineering school in the country.
+One third of Tufts engineering students are women, and the percentage of female faculty is almost 10% over the national average.
 In the School of Arts and Science, Tufts women’s studies major is open to women and men interested in an interdisciplinary approach to studying the history of sexuality, queer theory, and the way gender roles influence social, political, and economic life around the world.